zulip/zulip/docs/production/export-and-import.md

 ## Data export

-Zulip's powerful data export tool is designed to handle migration of a Zulip organization between different hardware platforms; as a result, these exports contain all non-transient data for a Zulip organization, with the exception of passwords and API keys.
+Zulip's powerful data export tool is designed to handle migration of a Zulip organization between different Zulip installations; as a result, these exports contain all non-transient data for a Zulip organization, with the exception of passwords and API keys.